 How to Stay Safe in Plovdiv

-Plovdiv is a very safe city.
+Plovdiv is a very small and safe city.
 Violent crime is rare, as are scams and petty crime.
 Of course, you’ll always want to keep your valuables secure when you’re out and about just to be safe (especially on crowded public transportation and in busy tourist areas).

 Some taxi drivers have been known to overcharge their customers, so make sure your driver has a metered cab before you get in it.
+You can read about common travel scams to avoid right here.

 If you experience an emergency, dial 112 for assistance.